 You see, even in tough economic times you can seek a package that works for you.
 And remember…it’s a whole package, so take time to look beyond straight hourly pay.
 What is the amount offered in tuition reimbursement?
 What are the benefits, retention bonuses, CEU/CME reimbursement, recognition incentives, quality bonuses and pay differentials for shifts?

-Tip #1: Yes, your years of experience, specialty and shift are all factors in how much you’ll earn, but consider this: More focus is now being placed on nurses as the “mid-level” provider position or assisting in the OR.
+Tip #1: Yes, your years of experience, patient population, specialty and shift are all factors in how much you’ll earn, but consider this: More focus is now being placed on nurses as the “mid-level” provider position or assisting in the OR.
 Certain specialties and certifications, such as Certified Registered Nurse Anesthetist (CRNA), Certified Nurse Midwife (CNM), Nurse Practitioner (NP) and Doctor of Nurse Practitioner (DNP), get higher compensation than other specialties.
 Of course, these specialties take more time and schooling to achieve, but these and other mid-level providers are stepping in to help fill the growing void of PCPs or support OR functions.

 Tip #4: Sign-on bonuses are not only used to attract you, but to keep you around.
 If you find a facility with a generous sign-on bonus, you may be given a payout over a period of time that boosts your pay, instead of just one lump sum.
 Additionally, some facilities offer annual bonuses when they meet KPIs such as patient satisfaction, quality measures or even financial viability.
 Look for a facility that shares its financial success with its employees.